ahawkins/hawkins.io/_posts/2011-12-04-moving_on_from_rails_part2.md

 tags: [rails]
 ---

-I was quite suprised by how much feedback I received on the original [post](http://broadcastingadam.com/2011/11/moving_on_from_rails).
+I was quite surprised by how much feedback I received on the original [post](http://broadcastingadam.com/2011/11/moving_on_from_rails).
 You should read the first one before reading this.
 I'm writing this post to respond to some common questions, points, and concerns.